flodecentralizedchat-source/P-Project/README.md

 ---

-*Proof of Meme – Powered by the People*
+*Proof of Impact – Powered by the People*